 With Tawni Bates

-In this 7 week class we will use all forms of art to explore creative avenues and expand our skills.
-Each week we will delve into a different art form, learn basics about the medium, then create something uniquely you.
+In this 6 week class, participants will use different forms of art to explore creative avenues and expand their skills.
+Each week dive into a different art form, learn basics about the medium, then create something unique and fun.